Situation updates

 How to report suspected HPAI

-If you see 3 or more sick or dead wild birds in a group, report it immediately to the exotic pest and disease hotline on 0800 80 99 66.
+If you have 3 or more sick or dead poultry in a group, report it immediately to the exotic pest and disease hotline on 0800 80 99 66.
 Do not handle the birds.

 Provide as much detail as you can, including: